bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 : collects postings, which are accessible through the top-level blog list page.

 {$article}
-: is meant for longer postings and essays, which are listed as cards on the top-level list page.
+: is meant for longer postings and essays, which are listed as cards on the top-level article list page.
 {.dl-loose}

 ## Page structure and organization